Britwad/GPTree/LivingDocument.md

 **Trigger**

-* Learner clicks “Generate Flashcards” on a node or “Practice” in the hub.
+* Learner clicks “Generate Flashcards” on a node or while viewing Node

 **Preconditions**